kmorcinek/ShowMyHaxballGames/README.md

 ==================

 www.haxball.gr/ does not show games played for particular player (i.e. me).
 This small program should make it working.
 I wrote this app cause we are playing FIFA 14 at my company.
-The haxball service is missing some features we needed, so I wrote it.
+The haxball service is missing some features we needed, so I did them here.

 Live examples
 ==================